-TWO GOVERNORS WERE RE-ELECTED, AND ONE new governor was elected, to the Curling Canada Board of Governors, it was confirmed during the organization's Annual General Meeting.
+TWO GOVERNORS WERE RE-ELECTED AND ONE new governor was elected to the Curling Canada Board of Governors, it was confirmed during the organization's Annual General Meeting.
+Later, another new face to the Board was appointed.

 The governing body for the sport of curling in Canada conducted its virtual AGM, bringing together Canada's 14 Member Associations along with invited guests to talk about the past season, as well as elect new members to the Board of Governors.